-These registers contain the measured driving times, expressed as unsigned sixteen bits integers, with a resolution of 1 ms. Given a register value, the corresponding actual driving time for a light output can be calculated as follows:
+This register contains the measured driving time, expressed as an unsigned sixteen bits integer, with a resolution of 1 ms. Given a register value, the corresponding actual driving time for the light output can be calculated as follows:

-DrivingTime[x] [ms] = value(DRIVING\TIME[x]) \ 1.0
+DrivingTime [ms] = value(DRIVING\TIME0) \ 1.0

-These registers are updated as long as the outputs are activated.
-The registers stop being updated when the outputs turn off.
+This register is updated as long as the output is activated.
+The register stop being updated when the output turns off.
 Maximum measured value is 65535 ms, for longer driving times 65535 ms is always returned.
-The values are computed in software, therefore they are approximate and subject to fluctuation.
-These registers are read only.
+The value is computed in software, therefore it is approximate and subject to fluctuation.
+This register is read only.

 14.2.53.
-Registers CUR\RED\DELAY[0-1]
+Register CUR\RED\DELAY0

-The controller includes a current reduction feature that allows the automatic decrease of the current in the light outputs when they are continuously driven for a time longer than a specified, programmed amount.
+The controller includes a current reduction feature that allows the automatic decrease of the current in the light output when it is continuously driven for a time longer than a specified, programmed amount.

-Each of these two registers defines the delay time for the activation of the current reduction feature for the relevant light output.
+This register defines the delay time for the activation of the current reduction feature for the light output LD.